 How does First Normal Form Works?

 According to the main principles of 1NF mentioned above,

-- There should not be composite values for a column which can be divided further, If there is a column in a table having a value that can be divided further, then a separate table should be created for that attribute with different columns in that table with a unique Primary Key.
-For example, in an Employee table, for the employee_address which can be divided further, there should be a separate table of Employee_address having Employee_id as its Primary Key and House No, City and Pincode as different columns.
+- There should not be composite values for a column that can be divided further; if a column in a table has a value that can be divided further, then a separate table should be created for that attribute with different columns in that table with a unique Primary Key.
+For example, in an Employee table, for the employee_address, which can be divided further, there should be a separate table of Employee_address having Employee_id as its Primary Key and House No, City and Pincode as different columns.